Franknsten/MidnightARG/readme.md

 ## Phase IV
 This phase started on August 24th and contains a series of YouTube videos with characters hidden in spectrograms

+The videos appear to be the artwork for the suprise release single 'Heart Worth Breaking', with various glitch effects
 ### Videos
 #### 1 - UMae9o